 - any other way that lets you prove the other people involved got a copy

-If you think the opposing side might not pick up an application served by registered or certified mail, it could be a good idea to serve it by bailiff.
+If you think the opposing side might not pick up an application served by registered mail, it could be a good idea to serve it by bailiff.

 If I miss the deadline by a few days because I was sick, can I still challenge the decision?